ericdrejza/sorting-algorithms-analysis/README.md

   -s, --sorted          Find the average runtimes for each sorting algorithm
-                        on sorted arrays of the specified size -t, --tests           Get runtimes for each sorting algorithm on random arrays of the specified size and see the sorted array -n N, --num_elements N
+                        on sorted arrays of the specified size -t, --tests           Get runtimes for each sorting algorithm on random arrays of the specified size and check if the array is sorted
+  -n N, --num_elements N
                         Set the number of elements in the list --reps R              Sets the number of repitions per sort.
 The higher the